Sara Lance: Legends of Tomorrow

+Season 1

 In the spin-off series, Legends of Tomorrow, Sara is recruited by Rip Hunter to a time travelling team of rejects aimed at defeating the immortal villain Vandal Savage.
 Before she departs, Laurel gives Sara the White Canary name and outfit to signify her new start.
-Over the course of the first season, Sara continues her battle with blood-lust and sets in motion the events that will lead to her own rescue by Nyssa.
-While she romances many women throughout history, she develops a budding flirtatious relationship with Leonard Snart, who bonds with her due to their common history as killers and desire to redeem themselves.
-Though Sara is slow to return his feelings, Snart finally admits his love for her near the end of the season, and the two share a kiss just before Snart sacrifices himself for the team.
-Sara mourns Snart's death and admits that he died a hero.
-The Legends return to 2016 a few months after they left and Sara is devastated to learn of Laurel's murder.
-Sara wants to go back and save her sister but Rip tells her that would only get herself and her father killed.
+Over the course of the first season, Sara continues her battle with bloodlust and sets in motion the events that will lead to her own rescue by Nyssa.
+While she romances or flirts with numerous people throughout history, among them a younger Martin Stein and a closeted lesbian 1950s nurse, she develops a budding relationship with teammate Leonard Snart, who bonds with her due to their common history as killers and desire to redeem themselves.
+Though Sara is slow to return his feelings, Snart eventually hints at his love for her and expresses a desire to have a future with her near the end of the season after they destroy the Occulus.
+Snart ends up sacrificing himself to destroy the Occulus in Ray Palmer's place, and Sara kisses him for the first and final time before leaving with the rest of the team before the Vanishing Point explodes.
+Sara subsequently mourns Snart's death and admits that he died a hero.
+The Legends return to 2016 a few months after they left, where Sara learns from her father that Laurel was killed by Damien Dhark.
+Sara confronts Rip about deliberately returning her to after Laurel's death to stop her from trying to save her, but Rip tells her that Laurel's death is a fixed point in time, and attempting to change it will only get herself and her father killed.